gorda/istio.io/content/en/blog/2019/multicluster-version-routing/index.md

 to identify the actual pod labels (`version: v1` or `version: v2`) corresponding to the requested subset.

-## Create a destination rule on both clusters for the local reviews service
+## Create a destination rule on both clusters for the local reviews service{#create-a-destination-rule-on-both-clusters-for-the-local-reviews-service}

 Technically, we only need to define the subsets of the local service that are being used in each cluster (i.e., `v1` in `cluster1`, `v2` and `v3` in `cluster2`), but for simplicity we'll